-Project Risk integrates meteorological and climatological measures of drought, and observations of its impacts on land surface and vegetation processes, with social science tools from decision analysis and experimental economics.
+Project Risk integrates earth system measures especially of drought and other hazards, with social science tools from decision analysis and experimental economics.

 Project Forest integrates unmanned aerial sensing (UAS) data with satellite and other aerial-flight information on beetle-kill and fire, and in situ data on climate and forest structure to better understand the interaction between insect infestations, drought, and fire in Western U.S. forests.